engrmahabub/wee/syntax/structure.md

 symbol| description
 ------|-----------------------------------------------------------------------
-  <:  | Define new data type from a supertipe or create a composite type
 \|*   | Begin expression comment, or nested comment *|
  *\|  | End expression comment or neste comment
  \--  | Start for single line comment (at beginning of the line)